 Read our client’s story about their new home built to stand up against hurricanes.
 With all the devastation that Hurricane Harvey, Hurricane Irma and Hurricane Maria have caused, we think the timing of sharing this article is perfect.
 While there is no way to build a completely hurricane resistant homes, there are some construction techniques, such as timber frame construction, that can give you more assurance that your home will have a better chance of surviving a major storm.

 Dense Select Structural Douglas fir timbers were used for the frame because this grade adds 30% in bending stress, which allows the completed timber frame skeleton to resist the force of high winds.
-While traditional timber frame structures use wooden joinery and oak pegs to the fasten the frame, we used reinforced metal joinery to increase the storm resistance of the structure, and simply hit it so that it wouldn’t detract from the beauty of wood.
+While traditional timber frame structures use wooden joinery and oak pegs to the fasten the frame, we used reinforced metal joinery to increase the storm resistance of the structure and hid it so it wouldn’t detract from the beauty of the wood.

-The timber frame was designed with bay ties extending over the great room cathedral area straight through to the prow-style front.
+We designed the timber frame with bay ties extending over the great room cathedral area straight through to the prow-style front.
 Timber posts were installed between the windows in the prow for support, and steel straps extend from the gable rafters to the first floor to protect against uplift and lateral sheer.

-Ed is glad he conceded, because the new staircase revealed the perfect spot to place the sound system and bar!
-Both music lovers, Lexy in particular is an accomplished soprano singer and pianist who entertains their frequent guests on the baby grand piano in the loft.
-The 1×8 knotty pine T&G ceilings, cork flooring and the open floor plan contribute to exceptional acoustics.
+Ed is glad he conceded because the new staircase revealed the perfect spot to place the sound system and bar!
+Both music lovers, Lexy is an accomplished soprano singer and pianist who entertains their frequent guests on the baby grand piano in the loft.
+The 1×8 knotty pine T&G ceilings, cork flooring, and the open floor plan contribute to exceptional acoustics.

-Energy-efficient, low maintenance building materials, including structural insulated panels (SIPS, Loewen Stormforce windows and doors, polypropylene fiberglass siding, white concrete roof shingle panels and the Humidistad humidity control system ensure the home will be able to stand up to the harsh coastal elements.
+Energy-efficient, low maintenance building materials, including structural insulated panels (SIPS, Loewen Stormforce windows and doors, polypropylene fiberglass siding, white concrete roof shingle panels, and the Humidistat humidity control system ensure the home will stand up to the harsh coastal elements.

 Ed planned almost every aspect of this gorgeous beach timber frame home with the vision of spending the rest of their lives there, but even he is overwhelmed at perfectly it turned out.
 Waking up to this view every day is more than just a day at the beach, it’s the fulfillment of a dream.